Higley tops Desert Edge to advance in playoffs - NewsBreak

 Desert Edge climbed back by halftime — trailing 31-21.
 Higley led 38-28 after a passing touchdown at the end of the third.

-Both Malone and Desert Edge Millender were able to scramble and throw the ball deep throughout Friday’s game in Gilbert.
+Both Higley’s Malone and Desert Edge quarterback Hezekiah “Budda” Millender were able to scramble and throw the ball deep throughout Friday’s game in Gilbert.

 During the last drive, Millender fell a bit short at getting his team all the way down the field.